Giphy/giphy-android-sdk/Docs.md

     GPHContentType.recents
 )
 ```
+Users can remove gifs from recents with a long-press on the GIF in the recents grid.

 - **Confirmation screen**:  we provide the option to show a secondary confirmation screen when the user taps a GIF, which shows a larger rendition of the asset.
 This confirmation screen is only available for `.waterfall` mode - this property will be ignored if the `layout` is `.carousel`.